Huy-DNA/Huy-DNA/README.md

 # Hi🖐️I'm HuyDNA
-Second-year student 🤓 @ Ho Chi Minh City of Technology (HCMUT), CSE department
+Third-year student 🤓 @ Ho Chi Minh City of Technology (HCMUT), CSE department

 * 😄 Eager to learn anything about CS, either purely theoretical topics or practical ones.
 * 🤩 Interested in the lower-level workings of a computer.